-The effort to separate out conditions by length of symptom duration may help psychiatrists decide what medication to prescribe but it does not make much difference to the client who has short but intense episodes of manic like symptoms.
+The effort to separate out conditions by the length of symptom duration may help psychiatrists decide what medication to prescribe but it does not make much difference to the client who has short but intense episodes of manic-like symptoms.

 Since some of the changes in Hypomania may be subtle we take the word of others who know you or live with you to make this decision.

 Most of the symptoms used to define hypomania are the same as those used to define a manic episode.
 The primary difference is the duration, four days to six is hypomania and a week or more is mania.

 The exception here is that since hypomania is supposed to be a milder or different from mania.